MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/trigger-dataflows-and-power-bi-dataset-sequentially.md

 ms.date: 12/15/2020
 ms.author: mideboer
 ---
-# Trigger Dataflows and Power BI Dataset sequentially
+# Trigger Dataflows and Power BI Datasets Sequentially

 ## Introduction
 There are two common scenarios for how you can use this connector to trigger multiple dataflows and Power BI datasets sequentially.